Trove Of Fossils Discovered In Mokelumne River Watershed Near Valley Springs

 VALLEY SPRINGS (CBS13) – A trove of 5- to 10-million-year-old fossils of prehistoric species was discovered in the Mokelumne River watershed in Calaveras County, the East Bay Municipal Utility District announced on Tuesday.

 Among the fossils were samples of species including a two-tusked mastodon, a four-tusked gomphothere, rhinoceros, camel, horse, fish, bird, tortoise, and tapir.
-The EBMUD said others are still to be identified.READ MORE: CHP: Person Dies After Being Shot While Driving On Highway 50 Near Sacramento
+The EBMUD said others are still to be identified.READ MORE: 'We Don't Have The Power To Make The Decisions': El Dorado County Urges Residents To Take COVID Concerns Up With State

 “A discovery like this makes us realize that there is so much more to learn.
 In terms of our geography is really a drop in the bucket compared to what the world is,” said Nelsy Rodriguez with EBMUD.